 In November 2017 the Cave Creek Ranger District authorized grazing on the Cartwright allotment, which surrounds the Seven Springs area.
 It hadn’t been grazed since 2008, and the most recent EA was completed in 2008.

-There were no public notifications that grazing was being initiated on these allotments and pastures.
-Keep in mind that the Forest authorized grazing on these allotments during an almost uninterrupted period of drought that has lasted more than than 20 years.
+There were no public notifications that grazing was being initiated on these allotments and pastures – nor is the Forest Service required to announce these types of decisions.
+Keep in mind that the Tonto authorized grazing on these areas during an almost uninterrupted period of drought that has lasted more than 20 years.
 The ongoing megadrought is the driest multi-decade period the Southwest has seen since at least 800 CE.

 Furthermore, the initiation of grazing on these allotments required the construction and repair of expensive ranching infrastructure, such as fences and livestock waters.
 Taxpayers had to help pay for them through government assistance programs, such as the USDA Environmental Quality Incentives Program (EQIP).
 And they paid again when the permittees received USDA Livestock Forage Disaster Program (LFP) assistance due to the continuing drought.
 The tables below show the government assistance received by some of the ranches that hold grazing permits for the formerly-vacant allotments mentioned above: